Pericardium

 related Pericarditis

-Consider adjusting medication protocol and dosing based on acute phase reactant levels
+Consider adjusting medication protocol and dosing based on symptoms and acute phase reactant levels

 Consider concurrent GI prophylaxis with